 2.2 Safety Helmet, training/competition

 Wearing a safety helmet according to the FIL guidelines for safety helmets is mandatory.
+The guidelines are available for download on the FIL website under the tab Rules and Regulations.

 2.3 Luge shoes, training/competition